top of page

 Research Collaborators

-The Childhood Cognition Lab is currently collaborating with the Children’s Digital Media Center and the Center on Media and Human Development on a large NSF-sponsored project researching how children are learning STEM (Science, Technology, Engineering, and Mathematics) concepts from educational media.
+The Childhood Cognition Lab collaborated with the Children’s Digital Media Center and the Center on Media and Human Development on a large NSF-sponsored project researching how children are learning STEM (Science, Technology, Engineering, and Mathematics) concepts from educational media.

 Impacts of Interactive Media and Tablet Usage